yjzhang/uncurl_python/README.rst

 Distribution Selection
 ----------------------

 The ``DistFitDataset`` function is used to determine the distribution of each gene in a dataset by calculating the fit error for the Poisson, Normal, and Log-Normal distributions.
 It currently only works for dense matrices.
+For large datasets, we recommend taking a small random subset of less than 1000 cells.

 Example: